Malaysian PM's critics unbowed despite anti-graft agency support

 THREAT TO RULING PARTY

-Human Rights Watch called on U.S. Secretary of State John Kerry, who arrives in Kuala Lumpur on Wednesday for meetings of a regional association, to raise the issue with Najib.
+Human Rights Watch called on U.S. Secretary of State John Kerry, who arrives in Kuala Lumpur on Wednesday for ASEAN meetings, to raise the topic with Najib.

 "Secretary of State Kerry should publicly tell Prime Minister Najib that peaceful demonstrations are not detrimental to parliamentary democracy, speaking one's mind is not sedition, and stymieing investigations into corruption will destroy a democracy, not save it," Phil Robertson of Human Rights Watch said in a statement.